Manuel-Silvan/GeneticAlgorithmQAP/README.md

 # GeneticAlgorithmQAP

-This little project testes three popular genetic algorithms on a famous optimization problem called "Quadratic assignation problem" (QAP).
+This little project testes three popular genetic algorithms on a famous optimization problem called "Quadratic assignment problem" (QAP).
 The topics we will cover in this file are:
 1. QAP and Greddy solution.
 2. Simple Genetic Algorithm.